GilbertHong2/time-series-crime/README.md

 Holt-Winters model forecasts that the total crime count would slowly go up while maintaining a similar level as recent years, while the assault crime count could slowly recover to pre-COVID levels and increase rather quickly.

+The used data files are included in the csv files in the directory